 Through the toolkit mentioned above, the Company has not specifically identified any operational exposures which could threaten its Solvency position.
-However, through the active monitoring of risk and control exposures, the Company has identified a collection of operational risks which could combine across each business line at local level and present a material risk exposure at European Group level.
+However, through the active monitoring of risk and control exposures, the Company has identified a collection of operational risks which could combine across each business line and present a material risk exposure at European Group level.